mainmatter/mainmatter.com/src/calendar/2023-05-08-magdeburger-developer-days.md

 Magdeburg.
 Mainmatter Founder Marco Otte-Witte will talk about Continuous Deployment Workflows.
-He will present main advantages compared to classical processes, explain the essential components of such a process (especially with ryegard to testing and automation), and discuss typical challenges and strategies to overcome them.
+He will present main advantages compared to classical processes, explain the essential components of such a process (especially with regard to testing and automation), and discuss typical challenges and strategies to overcome them.